Prepaid Cards FAQs

 - In what form prepaid meal instruments can be issued?
 Are they allowed to be reloaded?

 Like any PPI, prepaid meal instruments may be issued as cards, wallets, and in any such form or instrument (except in the form of paper vouchers) which can be used to access the PPI and to use the amount therein.
-Prepaid meal instruments can be issued only as semi-closed PPIs without cash withdrawal and funds transfer.
+Prepaid meal instruments can be issued as Full KYC PPIs without cash withdrawal and funds transfer facility.

 - Can a remitter create new PPIs for each cash based remittance?